 Many insurers that offer guaranteed issue life insurance policies have a limit on the death benefit.
 This amount is usually between $25,000 and $30,000, depending on your age.

-If you die from natural causes, your family will have to wait for two or three years before the company will pay the full death benefit.
+If you die from natural causes, your family must wait for two or three years before the company will pay the full death benefit.
 Most companies, however, will pay a benefit equal to the total premiums paid plus 5 to 10 percent.

 Since the insurer is unsure how healthy you are, they will charge you more for your life insurance policy than someone healthier.